 Thermometers can help you control water temperature.
 Credit: Nate Castillo

 Brew time has a significant impact on coffee’s flavor.
 No matter what recipe you use, it’s important to make sure that you’re recording how long you’re brewing for.
-Luckily, most people have a timer on their phone nowadays.
+Luckily, even beginners have a timer on their phone nowadays.

 Once you’ve started recording the time, you can also adjust it if you want to amend your final cup profile.
 With filter, pour more of the water early on for a fruitier, more acidic cup of coffee.
 For greater body, on the other hand, keep pouring for longer.
 And with immersion methods, such as the AeroPress, Clever, or French press, simply change how long the grounds are left in the water.